JulianA: An automatic treatment planning platform for intensity-modulated proton therapy and its application to intra- and extracerebral neoplasms: Methods

 where the sums go over the optimisation point indices $i$, i.\ e.\ the locations at which we probe the dose distribution.
 The function $|\cdot|_+ = \max(\cdot, 0)$ is the identity for positive values and zero for non-positive values and $N_{target}$ denotes the number of voxels that belong to the target structure.

 Equation~\ref{equ:ideal1}, the first term in $\mathcal{L}(\mathbf{d})$, penalises deviations from an ideal dose distribution that is inspired by the physics of pencil beams.
 It is the weighted sum of squared differences between the current dose distribution $\mathbf{d}(\mathbf{w})$ and an ideal dose distribution introduced in the original paper for intensity-modulated proton therapy \cite{Lomax_1999}.
+This models the desirable dose distribution as a plateau at the prescribed dose level within the defined target volume, and with a Gaussian falloff outside the target.
 The ideal dose value at optimisation point $i$ and its importance are calculated according to

-where $\Delta_i$ is the minimum in-slice distance of optimisation point $i$ from the target contours (zero for optimisation points inside the target) plus a falloff distance of \SI{1.672349}{cm}, $f = 0.9$ is the dose at edge factor and $\gamma = 10$ is an importance factor.
+where $\Delta_i$ is the minimum in-slice distance of optimisation point $i$ from the target contours (zero for optimisation points inside the target) plus a falloff distance of \SI{1.672349}{cm}, the parameter $\sigma$ is the standard deviation of the Gaussian falloff outside the target volume, $f = 0.9$ is the dose at edge factor and $\gamma = 10$ is an importance factor.
 The values of these parameters have been in clinical use in our in-house planning system for several years.
 We adjust the ideal dose distribution to ensure that it does not violate maximum dose OAR constraints.

 The term $\mathcal{L}_{hom}$ (Equ.~\ref{equ:hom1}) penalises variance within the targets, therefore incentivising a more homogeneous dose distribution within the target.
 With $\mathcal{L}_{min}$ (Equ.~\ref{equ:min1}) we aim to ensure a sufficient target coverage by introducing a minimum dose distribution.
 It can be calculated by